Somatic symptom disorder

 Pain is the most common symptom, but whatever your symptoms, you have excessive thoughts, feelings or behaviors related to those symptoms, which cause significant problems, make it difficult to function and sometimes can be disabling.

-- Considering normal physical sensations as a sign of severe physical illness
+- Viewing normal physical sensations as a sign of severe physical illness

-- Fearing the medical seriousness of symptoms, even when there is no evidence to support that concern
+- Fearing that symptoms are serious, even when there is no evidence

 - Feeling that medical evaluation and treatment have not been adequate